next-hat/nanocl/README.md

 ## 🧿 Architecture

 `Nanocl` is designed in a **micro services** architecture several component are required and they are running as **container** included the `Nanocl Daemon` itself.
-The following components will be installed during `nanocl setup` and are required to ensure `Nanocl` functionnality:
+The following components will be installed during `nanocl setup` and are required to ensure `Nanocl` functionality:

 - `nstore` to save our state
 - `ndaemon` as **REST API** to manage everything